t-regx/t-regx.github.io/docs/whats-the-point.md

   if (preg_match('//', '')) {
   ```

-there's no way of knowing whether your pattern is incorrect or whether it's correct but your subject isn't matched by
+   there's no way of knowing whether your pattern is *incorrect* or whether it's correct, but your subject isn't
+   matched by your pattern.

-your pattern.
-You need to **remember** to add an explicit `false` check each time you use it.
+   You need to **remember** to add an explicit `!== false` check each time you use it.

 - All `preg_*` functions only return `false`/`null`/`[]` on error.
 You have to remember to call `preg_last_error()` to get
   some insight in the nature of your error.
-Of course it only returns `int`!
+Of course, it only returns `int`!
 So you have to look up that `4` is
   "invalid utf8 sequence" and `2` is "backtrack limit exceeded".
 - However, `false`-check and `preg_last_error()` can only save you from runtime errors.
 So called compile errors don't
   work that way and require either setting a custom error handler (bad idea) or read and clear just one of those errors